chadow4/Reimplementing-GNU-C-Library/README.md

-# Reimplementing GNU C Library & LINUX SYSCMD + SHELL
+# Reimplementing GNU C Library & Linux SysCmd + Shell

 ## About the Project